gurleyryan/SparkRoot/README.md

 ## 📢 Disclaimer

  > Magic: The Gathering® and all related logos, fonts, and trademarks are property of Wizards of the Coast.
-This is an unofficial, fan-made tool with no official affiliation.
+SparkRoot is an unofficial, fan-made tool with no official affiliation.
 If Wizards of the Coast ever asks us to make changes to the branding, we’ll comply immediately.

 ## What Makes This Special